 “There are three reasons for this,” Ottinger explained.
 “First, a lack of government resources to enforce the wage laws.
 Second, class actions were the primary way to enforce the law and the U.S. Supreme Court has made those harder to bring.
 Third, the advent of mandatory arbitration by employers now keeps aggrieved employees out of court.”

 Many people who are victims of wage theft aren’t even aware that what is happening to them is illegal.
-Keep reading to see the 10 of the ways that employers steal money from your paycheck, plus an expert’s suggestions on what you can do about it.
+Learn the ways that employers steal money from your paycheck, plus an expert’s suggestions on what you can do about it.

 Employers’ failure to pay minimum wage is one of the most common forms of wage theft, said Ottinger.
 Federal, state and local laws set out the minimum amount per hour an employer must pay its employees.
-In 2017, minimum wage ranged from $7.25 per hour, the federal minimum, to $14 per hour in San Francisco.
-You can find out what your minimum wage is here.
+The federal minimum wage is $7.25 an hour; in Washington, D.C. the rate is $15 an hour.

-This type of wage theft obviously hits the poorest of working Americans, those who can afford it least.
+This type of wage theft hits the poorest of working Americans; those who can afford it least.
 “The EPI study reports that low-wage workers will lose up to 30 percent of their pay per year to wage theft,” Ottinger said.

 Ottinger ranked failure to pay overtime right up there with failure to pay minimum wage as the most common type of wage theft.
 Overtime provisions in the Fair Labor Standards Act (FLSA) require that employers pay time and a half wages for any hours over 40 in a workweek.
 State law can expand overtime and some states, like California, do.
 California mandates time and a half pay for all hours over eight in a day, and double pay for any hours over 12 in a day.

 Say an employee is eligible for overtime pay, but the employer continues to pay them at their usual hourly rate for hours over 40.
-That’s illegal, because the employer should be paying the worker time and a half, according to the recent EPI report.
+That’s illegal, because the employer should be paying the worker time and a half.

 In order to flout the overtime rules, employers often simply ignore the issue of overtime or tell employees that they don’t pay overtime.
 A sneakier way to steal overtime pay from employees is to declare that they are managers.
 For people who are living paycheck to paycheck, this kind of wage theft can have a particularly big impact on their quality of life.